geohackweek/cloud/_episodes/02-aws_geoserver.md

 ### Set up Geoserver
 * install Apache Tomcat (for stability, use Tomcat7)
-* install PostGres
 * install Geoserver
-* Install OpenGeoSuite from Boundless!
+* Install OpenGeoSuite from Boundless! - comes bundled with PostGIS and bunch of other tools.

 ![geoserver set up](../fig/geoserver.png)